MP-Web Compliance Threshold Rules Advanced setup

 Calculation - Filters the selected compliance data against the output of a Calculation.

-Aggregate - Filters the selected compliance data against an Aggregate.
+Aggregate - Filters the selected compliance data against the output of an Aggregate.

-Translation - Filters the selected compliance data against a Translation Grid.
+Translation - Filters the selected compliance data against the output of a Translation Grid.

 Filter Constraints

 Each of these filter constraints allows the user to filter using different constraints.
-For example, if the compliance is conditional of a particular flow rate or an ‘open’/’closed’ value then enter the correct logic into the filter constraint, i.e. ‘Greater than’
+For example, if the compliance is conditional to a particular flow rate or an ‘open’/’closed’ value, then enter the correct logic into the filter constraint, i.e. ‘Greater than’

 Equals – Will breach when the value is equal to.
-For example, when a pump is running and a value of 1 or 0 is stored.
+For example, when a pump runs and a value of 1 or 0 is stored.

 Not Equal – Opposite to Equals.